Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 Some dogs are better suited for extroverts, but many dog breeds are perfect companions for an introvert.
 If you are quiet and have chosen to become a writer, an artist, or are just enjoying life strolling down the beach or sleeping in your hammock, choose a breed that can be quiet, steady, good-natured but not too outgoing, and able to lie quietly at times and enjoy your bursts of insightful energy at other times.
 I have picked a few good choices here: giant, large, medium, and small breeds.

 Qualities of a Great Dog for an Introvert

-Newfies do drool a lot, shed huge amounts of fur, and of course since they weigh 70 to 80 kilos (150–170 pounds) they do need to eat more than a smaller dog.
+Newfoundlands do drool a lot, shed huge amounts of fur, and of course, since they weigh 70 to 80 kilos (150–170 pounds), they do need to eat more than a smaller dog.
 For all of those reasons, they are not for everyone.